szydloo/the-teacher/README.md

 # the-teacher
-RESTful Web Application using ASP.NET Core framework to simplify student teaching
+RESTful Web Application using ASP.NET Core and Angular framework to simplify student teaching